 2. The Thurston County Solid Waste Management Plan and the Thurston County Hazardous Waste Management Plan will identify the services that should be provided in the county.

 3. The county should promote an integrated solid waste management strategy that places priority on waste reduction, reuse, and recycling of solid waste above resource recovery, incineration, and disposal in landfills.

+4. The county should provide education and promotion of programs for the reduction of residential and commercial organics, including yard debris and food waste, through collection, composting, and anaerobic digestion, in order to reduce the quantity sent to a landfill.
+Additionally, the county should prioritize efforts to divert edible food away from the waste stream and towards food banks and other agencies that can utilize the food to feed the hungry.
+The county also should utilize finished compost products in their projects when appropriate and track that usage for reporting to the Department of Ecology.

-4. The county has the responsibility for transfer and disposal of all solid wastes generated in the county and therefore, should continue to maintain its existing solid waste facilities and construct improvements, as needed, to meet current and future demand for services.
+5. The county has the responsibility for transfer and disposal of all solid wastes generated in the county and therefore should continue to maintain its existing solid waste facilities and construct improvements, as needed, to meet current and future demand for services.

-5. The county should continue to promote safe disposal of household and small business hazardous wastes outside of landfills, as well as the use of safer, less hazardous products and the reduction of hazardous materials.
+6. The county should continue to promote safe disposal of household and small business hazardous wastes outside of landfills, as well as the use of safer, less hazardous products and the reduction of hazardous materials.